 - 4-6 month period of self study during which the participants will have access to mentors and executive coaches.
 There will also be opportunities for peer discussions.

 - 2-3 days of additional sessions followed by continued mentoring and coaching.

 - Attending Fire-Rescue International for the full conference.
 The individual or their department will be responsible for the registration and travel and onsite expenses.

 - Completing a project that contributes to the enhancement of the fire and emergency service and actively participating in professional organizations at the state or national level.

-- Maintain an ongoing relationship with peers, networking with members of the 2016 cohort and other alumni of the FSEDI.
+- Maintain an ongoing relationship with peers, networking with members of the previous year's cohort and other alumni of the FSEDI.

 This program is limited to 20 participants.
 Applicants who are accepted will be awarded a scholarship to cover the cost of airfare, housing and meals while on site.
 They will also be provided a stipend to assist in defraying costs for flights.